assebc/assebc/README.md

 # Hello there!
-I'm Bessa and I'm getting a degree in Software Engineering 👩‍💻
+I'm Bessa 👩‍💻

 <div>
 <a href="https://lsantos.dev">